Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Introduction

 The goal of this paper is to gain an understanding of the interplay between the EM fields in conductive and permeable materials.
-Additional current geometries are introduced because of the permeability and, at least for us, were not initially intuitive.
-We focus on simple geometries and examine the impacts of magnetic permeability in EM surveys where casings are present.
+Additional current geometries are introduced because of the permeability and these are, at least for us, not intuitive.
+We focus on simple survey and casing geometries and examine the impacts of magnetic permeability in the EM response.
 Most of the analyses in the literature make use of simulations in the frequency domain.
 We find it insightful to view currents and fields in the time domain and use them to help understand what is happening in the frequency domain.
 In the end, simulating results in both frequency and time are mutually informative.

 The paper is structured as follows.
-First we introduce the motivating example and discuss aspects of the numerical simulations.
-We simulate data in time and frequency domain experiments and highlight how rewriting Maxwell's equations to separate the magnetization and induction effects, as inspired by \cite{Pavlov2001, kaufman_principles_2009, Noh2016}, greatly aides in understanding the role of magnetic permeability.
+We begin, in Section 2, by introducing the motivating example and using numerical simulations to illustrate how magnetic permeability impacts EM data in both the frequency and time domains.
+Re-writing Maxwell's equations to separate the magnetization and induction effects, as inspired by \cite{Pavlov2001, kaufman_principles_2009, Noh2016}, greatly aids in understanding the role of magnetic permeability.
+This section establishes how magnetic permeability impacts data and motivates the subsequent sections which delve into the underlying physical mechanisms.
+The remainder of the paper seeks to develop the understanding of how permeability influences the EM response.
 In Section \ref{sec:tdem}, we dissect the time-domain EM response of a conductive, permeable casing.
 We show that the combination of the inductive and magnetization components of the response produce a poloidal current system within the casing and generate anomalous currents in the surrounding formation.
-In Section \ref{sec:fdem} we discuss how insights gained from the time-domain can be used to aid in understanding the frequency domain EM response.
+In practice, many of the EM experiments conducted in settings with infrastructure are frequency domain experiments.
+Thus, in Section \ref{sec:fdem} we discuss how insights gained from the time-domain can be used to aid in understanding the frequency domain EM response.
 We finish with discussion on implications for the development of 3D numerical simulations and future advancement of the use of EM in settings with steel infrastructure.